ergon/airlock-helm-charts/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## Describe the bug
+## Description
-A clear and concise description of what the bug is.
+Please include a clear and concise description of what the bug is.

 ## To Reproduce
-Steps to reproduce the behavior:
+Please describe how to reproduce the issue:
-1. Go to '...'
+1. Use Helm chart '...'
-2. Click on '....'
+2. Apply config '....'
-3. Scroll down to '....'
+3. On Kubernetes '....'
 4. See error

 ## Expected behavior
-A clear and concise description of what you expected to happen.
+Please describe which behavior was expected.

+## Current behavior
+Please describe which behavior has been observed.

 ## Screenshots / Logs
 If applicable, add screenshots or logs to help explain your problem.

+## Additional information
+- When did this behavior first occur?
+What has changed?
+- Can the issue be reproduced?
+Does it occur on regular basis?

 ## Versions
  - Microgateway:
  - Helm chart:
  - Helm client:
  - Kubernetes / Openshift:

-## Additional context
-Add any other context about the problem here.

 ## Checklist
 - [ ] The issue contains all necessary information a third party requires to understand.